mdn/content/files/en-us/web/api/sharedstorage/append/index.md

 - `key`
   - : A string representing the key of the key-value pair to which you want to append a value.
 - `value`
-  - : A string that you want to append to the existing value.
+  - : A string that you want to append to the existing value of the key-value pair.

 > **Note:** If the specified `key` isn't found in the shared storage, the `append()` operation is equivalent to {{domxref("SharedStorage.set", "set()")}}, that is, a new key-value pair with the specified `key` is added to the shared storage.